 A well laid-out professional portfolio should inspire clients while showing off your best work.
 Being able to see work samples—especially if you’re able to show “before and after” shots—will help clients envision how you can transfer those skills to their home or office.

-The portfolio is also a great way for a client to decide whether your personal “style” is right for them.
+Your design portfolio is also a great way for a client to decide whether your personal “style” is right for them.
 So plan accordingly!
-You don’t want every picture in your portfolio to look identical, unless you actually do market yourself as having one specific style.
+You don’t want every picture in your portfolio to look identical—unless you actually do market yourself as having one specific style.
 If that’s not the case, try to display a variety of work from contemporary kitchens to traditional living spaces and everything in between!

 When someone hires an interior decorator, he does so because he wants a certain look and feel that he can’t achieve himself.
 Your prospective client will dissect everything you say and do right up to the point he decides to sign the contract.
 Do you make spelling or grammar mistakes in your emails?
 Is your office messy or unclean?
 These could be warning signs that you’re going to cut corners when designing his living room.